 Where do we stand with digital transformation in manufacturing?

-In his contribution to our recent Manufacturing 2020 report, Columbus CEO and author of bestselling business manual “Disrupt or Die”, Thomas Honoré pointed out that even before Industry 4.0 had fully matured, 'Industry X.0’ ideas were already being developed.
+In his contribution to our recent Manufacturing 2020 report, Columbus CEO and author of the bestselling business manual “Disrupt or Die”, Thomas Honoré pointed out that even before Industry 4.0 had fully matured, 'Industry X.0’ ideas were already being developed.

 For organisations in the manufacturing sector, particularly small and mid-sized businesses, the pace of digital transformation can seem relentless.
 Next greatest developments are announced, seemingly, one after another, often leaving these businesses asking the question, “so what technologies are viable now, ready to be harnessed by manufacturers today?”